 'Demon Slayer' Will Quickly Become Your New Favorite Anime

-The ultra-popular 2019 series, with a box office record-breaking movie, is coming back this year.
+The ultra-popular 2019 series, with a box office record-breaking movie, is coming back this fall/winter.

 When an anime movie, seemingly out of nowhere, dethrones Studio Ghibli's Spirited Away and freakin' Titanic as the biggest box office success of all time in Japan in just six weeks—during a pandemic, no less—it's probably time to pay attention to that anime movie.
 That's exactly what Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train (phew) accomplished in late 2020, the feature-length follow-up to the first season of one of the most popular new anime in recent memory.